scmanjarrez/lirc-docker/README.md

 # LIRC-docker
 This repository arose from my own needs to run LIRC with HomeAssistant, but I didn't want to install LIRC.
 I have prepared two containers:
-- **Only LIRC installed**: can be used the same as if you had LIRC on your system
+- **Only LIRC installed**: can be used the same as if you had LIRC on your system, hosted in dockerhub at `scmanjarrez/lirc`
 - **LIRC + MQTT**: Have a MQTT client alongside LIRC.
-It subscribes a **topic** and run `irsend` using payload data
+It subscribes a **topic** and run `irsend` using payload data, hosted in dockerhub at `scmanjarrez/lirc:mqtt`

 ## Preparation steps
 You need to enable the kernel driver for IR in case you're running